polarfire-soc/polarfire-soc-documentation/boards/mpfs-icicle-kit-es/updating-icicle-kit/updating-icicle-kit-design-and-linux.md

 ![](./images/progress.png)

-Once write completed, eject the SD-card from the host PC.
+Once writing has completed, eject the SD-card from the host PC.
 Insert it in the Icicle Kit's SD card slot and power cycle the board.
-You should see boot message coming from the first two UARTs.
+You should see boot messages coming from the first two UARTs.

 <a name="Tools"></a>
 ## Tools